What is the Quit India Movement?

 2. Failure of the Cripps Mission (1942)

-- Real power would still remain with the British.
+- Real power would remain with the British.

 - Independence was not to be granted immediately.

 Congress and Gandhiji called the Cripps proposals a hoax and rejected them.
-The failure of the mission increased public anger.
+The mission’s failure increased public anger.

 3. Oppressive Policies of the British Government